Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Introduction

+As a result, the challenges posed by complex knowledge documents and the limitations of sequence-based models cause these models to struggle in selecting and integrating information for generation.
+The limitations of sequence-based models often result in outputs incompatible with the given knowledge or, in some cases, wholly hallucinated~\citep{shao-generating-long}.
+Therefore, it is crucial to explore ways of leveraging the semantic structure of complex knowledge sources to overcome the sequence-based models' limitations and enhance the knowledge-grounded dialogue's performance.

+To address the challenges mentioned above in knowledge-grounded dialogue, we introduce a novel approach called Grounded Graph ($G^2$). $G^2$ leverages an explicit semantic structure of knowledge documents and dialogue context to facilitate the selection and integration of knowledge.
+Unlike traditional sequence-based models, $G^2$ represents relevant discontinuous context uniformly as nodes and their relations as edges in a graph structure.
+This approach enables the information aggregation based on relevance rather than proximity~\citep{wu-etal-2021-bass,chen2021sgsum}, thereby improving the modeling of global structure and long-distance relations for knowledge-grounded dialogue.
+As illustrated in Figure~\ref{fig:distance}, the relationship between information in the sequence is influenced by position.
+While in the graph, the information is related to the semantic structure.

-To solve these issues, we devise Ground Graph ($G^2$) to facilitate knowledge selection and integration for knowledge grounded dialogue.
-Graph structure, as opposed to sequence, can aggregate relevant discontinuous context by uniformly representing them as nodes and their relations as edges.
-Different from previous semantic graph structure, $G^2$ significantly impacts global structure learning and long-distance relation modeling for knowledge grounded dialogue.
-To better fuse the structured and unstructured knowledge, we further propose a Ground Graph Aware Transformer ($G^2AT$) model consisting of a text encoder, a graph encoder, and a multimodal knowledge-aware decoder.
-The encoders capture the local and global information to improve the knowledge representation.
-The multimodal knowledge-aware decoder combines knowledge in both sequence and graphical forms to guide response generation.
-Sequence and graphical representations benefit generation in different aspects.
-Specifically, sequence representations are better at capturing local features whereas graphical representations provide global and abstract features.
-The experiment results demonstrate our model outperforms other models on response generation and factual consistency.
-To our best knowledge, it's the first time to employ graph structure for knowledge grounded dialogue.
+To further improve the fusion of the structured knowledge ($G^2$) and unstructured knowledge (source documents), we introduce the Grounded Graph Aware Transformer model ($G^2AT$), which includes a text encoder, a graph encoder, and a graph-sequence fusion decoder.
+The two encoders capture local information from unstructured knowledge and global information from structured knowledge, enhancing the knowledge representations.
+The decoder combines knowledge from both sequential and graphical forms to guide response generation, allowing for the benefits of both representations to be utilized.
+Sequential representations effectively capture local features, while graphical representations provide global and abstract features.
+Our experiment results demonstrate that our model outperforms other models in both response generation and factual consistency and exhibits good generalization ability and flexibility.
+To the best of our knowledge, this is the first time an explicit graph structure has been designed for knowledge-grounded dialogue.

-In addition, it is labor-intensive and difficult to construct a large-scale dialogue naturally grounded on knowledge.
-Therefore, it is also necessary to build a knowledge grounded dialogue system under a low-resource setting.
-Compared with existing methods \cite{zhao2019low,liu2021three}, our structure-aware model can also perform well under limited-resource setting.

-Our main contributions are summarized as three folds:
+Our main contributions are summarized in three folds: